2 Teens Killed, 3 Injured in Dallas Wrong-Way Crash: Police

 Three teenage victims were transported to area hospitals with non-life-threatening injuries, police said.

-According to police, an additional two teenage victims were transported to area hospitals where they were pronounced dead.

-Police said the male suspect, the driver of the red pickup truck, fled the location and is still at large.
+Police said the driver of the red pickup truck, fled the location and is still at large.

 This incident is still currently under investigation, police said.